libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .045a of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .045b of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

 Aetherius is in a state of constant iterative development.
 If you like the version you are using, keep a backup.
 Expect Bugs.

-For quick demo deployment without a UI, see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb) / [Aetherius Google Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Aetherius_Colab_Edition_Oobabooga.ipynb)
+For a quick demo deployment without a UI, see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb) / [Aetherius Google Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Aetherius_Colab_Edition_Oobabooga.ipynb)

 ------
 **Recent Changes**

+• 9/2 Added Video Processing to the Llama 2 file scrape tool.
+Videos will be converted to text, summarized, then uploaded to the Database for Q/A.
+(Note: To get Whisper working with cuda, you may need to run the commands: **.\venv\Scripts\activate**    and    **python -m pip install torch torchvision torchaudio --index-url.https://download.pytorch.org/whl/cu118**

 • 9/1 Added Voice Cloning with coqui TTS.
 Place the recording of the voice you want cloned in the folder ./cloning and change the name to "audio.wav"